Holiday Schedule FAQs

 Q: If my department is closed, how will I be paid?

 A: Classified and unclassified employees not scheduled to work will be paid for the additional days.
 These employees do not need to take vacation or compensatory time.
-However, supervisors of classified employees in this group must enter hours as "University Closure" in the electronic timekeeping system for the additional four days.
+However, supervisors of hourly employees in this group must enter hours as "University Closure" in Empower for the additional three days.
 The number of hours entered should correspond to the number of hours the employee is regularly scheduled to work.

 Q: If I work in a department that remains open, how will I be paid?

-A: Unrepresented and represented classified employees required to work can receive payment or opt to take days off in the future under the following guidelines:
+A: Hourly employees required to work must clock in and out as normal and can receive overtime payment or opt to take comp time for days off in the future:

-Unrepresented and represented classified employees working partial days should clock in and out for actual hours worked, and the supervisor must enter the remaining hours as "University Closure."
+All hourly employees working partial days should clock in and out for actual hours worked, and their supervisor must enter the remaining hours as "University Closure."
 For example, the normal shift is eight hours, but the employee only works three hours on Dec.
-26. The supervisor must enter five hours as "University Closure" in the electronic timekeeping system.
-The options listed above for employees required to work will also apply for employees working partial days.
+27. The supervisor must enter five hours as "University Closure" and three hours of straight comp in Empower.
+If the employee wants overtime for the time worked that will need to be reported to Payroll.

 Q: I'm a supervisor.
-How do I enter time for my employees in the electronic timekeeping system?
+How do I enter time for my employees in Empower?

-A: Supervisors may enter and approve time for the period Dec.
-23 through Jan.
-1 as early as Dec.
-20. Supervisors of areas that will be closed during the holiday schedule are strongly encouraged to do this.
-The deadline to enter time in the electronic timekeeping system for the week of Dec.
-22 is end of the day on Jan.
-2, 2015.
+Supervisors may enter and approve time for the period Dec.
+22 through Dec.
+28, as early as Dec.
+20 if the employee is not working during the break.
+Supervisors of areas that will be closed during the holiday schedule are strongly encouraged to do this.
+The deadline to enter time in Empower for the week of Dec.
+29 is end of the day on Jan.
+3, 2020.

-If the supervisor misses the payroll deadline, no rate adjustment will be made and the employee will be required to use the straight comp option and take time off at a later date.
-Requests for manual checks will not be processed.
+If the supervisor misses the payroll deadline, no overtime adjustment will be made and the employee will be required to use the straight comp option and take time off at a later date.
+Manual checks for overtime corrections will not be processed.

 Q: How will the holiday closing impact the Dec.
 31 pay period?

 A: Faculty and unclassified employees with direct deposit who are scheduled to receive their second pay of the month on Dec.
 31 will be paid on Dec.
-23, as was done last December.
+20, as was done last December.
 Classified employees will be paid on Dec.
-26 as scheduled; all other employees not on direct deposit will also be paid on Dec.
-26.
+20 as scheduled.

 Q: How will employees (including faculty) who do not use direct deposit get their end of December paychecks?